 The program welcomes part time students.
 To complete the curriculum in the most timely manner, this person must closely coordinate course selection with the program advisor.

 The curriculum is composed of classroom (didactic) courses and supervised practice.
-The Ohio Board of Regents (OBOR) sets the standards as well as ACEND (the Accreditation Council for Education in Nutrition & Dietetics).
+The Ohio Department of Higher Education (ODHE) sets the standards as well as ACEND (the Accreditation Council for Education in Nutrition & Dietetics).
 The supervised practice component must be made up of a minimum of 450 hours.
 These hours are covered in the practicum courses and selected laboratory courses on campus.

 During the four practicum courses you will participate in a variety of healthcare settings.
 The course instructor will assign you to a site.
 Every consideration is taken to make this a compatible, convenient and educational experience as possible.
 This is an experience guided by the requirements of the course and is unpaid.